 Red White and Blue Jell-O Shots are the perfect layered jello shots to spice up your holiday themed 4th of July party this year.
-Incredible popular at get togethers and visually stunning, your guests will enjoy every delicious layer in this adult dessert that does everything right!
 Stunning for summer cook outs, BBQs and parties all summer long, these colorful layers are sure to to be the biggest hit at the party!

 Its summer time and that means cool refreshing summer drinks, holiday picnics with delicious salads, dips by the pool, and lots of party food!
 There is no doubt these Fourth of July layered Jell-O shots are mind blowing beautiful and worth the time to make.
 They look stunning on a party table, yep, right next to the perfect pasta side dishes and are are delicious as well.